Do you wish you had a community of peers to explore how leadership could look differently?

 EQ Assessment and debrief

-Practicum applying the principles in action, which culminates in a Portfolio (required for completion of the program)
+Practicum applying the principles in action, which culminates in a Leadership Memoir (required for completion of the program)

 Two coaching sessions with each leader (one of which will be EQ debrief)